-The estimation results of our system of equations are presented in Table 1.
-The results of the growth equation11 shown in column (1) suggest that democracy, as measured by the Freedom House index12, has a positive and insignificant effect on economic growth, confirming the skeptical approach according to which there is no clear relationship between democracy and growth.
+The estimation results of the growth equation are presented in Table 1.
+The regressions suggest that democracy has a positive and insignificant effect on economic growth confirming the skeptical approach according to which there is no clear relationship between democracy and growth.
 This result is similar to those obtained by Helliwell (1994), Tavares and Wacziarg (2001), Kurzman et al. (2002) and Baum and Lake (2003).
 Regarding the other explanatory variables, the results obtained are consistent with those reported in prior empirical studies dealing with the determinants of economic growth.
-The conditional convergence hypothesis is verified since the initial GDP coefficient is consistently negative13.
+The conditional convergence hypothesis is verified since the initial GDP coefficient is consistently negative.
 Similarly, the population growth rate seems to have the expected negative sign.

 The effect of investment on economic growth, although positive, is found to be insignificant.
 In fact, investment in the Arab countries is largely considered unproductive.
-The low productivity is mainly due to the predominance of public investment and to the low level of private investment (Sala-i-Martin and Artadi, 2003; Hakura, 2004; Makdisi et al., 2006).
+The low productivity is mainly due to the predominance of public investment and to the low level of private investment4 (Sala-i-Martin and Artadi, 2003; Hakura, 2004; Makdisi et al., 2006).

 FDI inflows appear to have a positive and significant effect on economic growth.
 This result is in sharp contrast to that reported by El-Wassal (2012) which showed that FDI inflows play only a very limited role in promoting economic growth in the Arab countries.
-This positive effect
+This positive effect can be interpreted in light of the fact that FDI flows in these countries are mainly formed by Greenfield investments5 (Burger et al., 2013).